 This stands for Software Development Kit.
 It’s a programming package that allows developers to create Apps for software platforms or frameworks.
 It consists of numerous elements, such as APIs and programming tools.

 This is a technical term applied to source code.
 It allows developers to split the code into different directions, which are known as branches.
 The place where this kind of data is stored is known as a repository.

 This stands for Unique Device Identifier.
 It a unique alphanumeric assigned to each mobile device, and it’s usually created by the device’s manufacturer.
 Having access to this information can be helpful if you want to find out which type of mobile device is downloading your App.
 Then you can maybe choose to target a specific OS, if you want to.

 Contact our Warrington Web Design Agency

 There are plenty more technical terms out there for you to discover, but we hope you have found this helpful.
-At our web design Warrington based company, we’re experts in creating Apps from scratch and ensuring that they function as well as possible.
+At our web design Warrington based company, we’re experts in starting app development from scratch and ensuring that they function as well as possible.